 Mary Torrey died in May of 1915.
 She left 307 Beacon to Fanny Sturgis, who moved soon thereafter to the Hotel Somerset.

 By the 1915-1916 winter season, 307 Beacon was the home of Thomas Jefferson Newbold and his wife, Katherine (Hubbard) Newbold.
+They had married in January of 1914 and then traveled abroad for about two years.
+Prior to their marriage, she had lived at 210 Beacon.

 T. Jefferson Newbold grew up in Hyde Park, New York, where his parents were next door neighbors of Franklin and Eleanor Roosevelt.
 He was a friend and early supporter of FDR’s.
 He began his business career as a selling agent for the International Cotton Mills.
 He subsequently became investment banker and by 1924 was treasurer of the Red Star Manufacturing Company, makers of house furnishing goods.
 At the time of his death in July of 1939, he was president of an electrical engineering firm and described by Eleanor Roosevelt as “one of our oldest friends.”